 Cresskill Trespassing Defense Attorneys

-Bergen County Criminal Defense Law Firm
+Bergen County Criminal Trespass Defense Lawyers

 Trespassing (also known as defiant trespass) in New Jersey is a criminal charge that can be a felony or a disorderly persons (misdemeanor) depending on the circumstances of the alleged offense.
 Either way, you need to make sure that you are not convicted because, in either case, you will have a permanent criminal charge on your record that will show up for work, school, professional licenses, etc.